dekelbyz/k8s-workshop/README.md

 state of knowledge / progress we're at at the moment.

 ---
-# Lesson7:
+# Lesson8:
-Now we can add our configMap (which is pretty much same as secret syntax) and link our mongo-express deployment to it in order to read from it.
-But first, of course, we will have to register it to our cluster so lets run:

-`kuebctl apply -f k8s/mongo-configmap.yaml`

-now lets deploy our deployment to the cluster as well:
+Now that we mongo-express up and running, lets access it from the browser.
+In order to do that, we need to add an external service which will allow addressing the cluster from outside of it.

+We added the external service to the same file of the deployment, as we did with mongodb configuration file.
+Lets apply this to our cluster by running:
 `kubectl apply -f k8s/mongo-express.yaml`
 * if you did not alter your context to our namespace, add: `-n ws-namespace` at the end.

+Now, lets help minikube give us an external ip address for our external service we've created.
+`minikube service mongo-express-service -n ws-namespace`